 The Ferrosi are well-made pants with double-stitched seams and heavy-duty snaps at the waist.
 The material is thin though, and while we didn't experience any issues during testing, it probably wouldn't take much butt-scootching on some desert sandstone to wear a hole in this pair.

 When it comes to wind, this 90D nylon doesn't offer much resistance.
 Water does bead up on these pants initially, but once they get soaked they took almost twice as long to dry compared to The North Face Paramount 2.0 and the Marmot Lobo's.
 The Arc'teryx Gamma LT is a slightly thicker softshell and offers better weather resistance with the same drying time.

 In addition to the convertible legs, this pair has a zippered pocket on the leg that can hold a phone, but the hand pockets are so shallow that they can't hold much let alone your hand.

 Because the material is stretchy, we were able to get the removable pant legs off without having to take our hiking shoes off.
 But there's no easy way to distinguish which leg came off which side, which can make putting them back on a hit or miss affair.
-The color coded zippers on The North Face Paramount was a nice feature for avoiding this issue.
+The color-coded zippers on The North Face Paramount 2.0 helps you avoid this issue.

 These pants retail for $89, which is on the high side of the hiking pant market.
 If you don't need the convertible option, a zipper-less pair costs "only" $80.